mjromper/jbackbone-mobile/README.md

 jbackbone-mobile
 ================

-Mobile Web App Framework for easy building Mobile Navegation Structures -> Just usin native Javascript, HTML5 and CSS3.
+Mobile Web App Framework for easy building Mobile Navigation Structures -> Just using native Javascript, HTML5 and CSS3.
 Working perfectly on iOS and Android devices.